WallStreetMojo

 Using structured references, you can make your formula dynamic.
 Unlike normal cell references, it allows the formula to be live in case of addition and deletion in the data range.

-Let me apply the SUM formula for both normal range and excel table.
+Let me apply the SUM formula for the normal range and Excel table.

 SUM Formula for Normal Range.